mootools/mootools-core/Docs/Plugins/Drag.md

 ### Events:

-* onBeforeStart - Executed before the Drag instance attaches the events.
+* beforeStart - Executed before the Drag instance attaches the events.
 Receives the dragged element as an argument.
-* onStart       - Executed when the user starts to drag (on mousedown).
+* start       - Executed when the user starts to drag (on mousedown).
 Receives the dragged element as an argument.
-* onSnap        - Executed when the user has dragged past the snap option.
+* snap        - Executed when the user has dragged past the snap option.
 Receives the dragged element as an argument.
-* onDrag        - Executed on every step of the drag.
+* drag        - Executed on every step of the drag.
 Receives the dragged element as an argument.
-* onComplete    - Executed when the user completes the drag.
+* complete    - Executed when the user completes the drag.
 Receives the dragged element as an argument.

 ### Examples: